rohan-ap/openvalue-tekton-cicd-talk/README.md

 # openvalue-tekton-cicd-talk

+**[!!!]
+NOTE:** *Resources installed for the Tekton CI/CD talk.
+Keep in mind that it's not recommend to run the same setup in production.
+While the installation of Tekton is harmless, I take shortcuts to create a service account with `Artifact Registry Administrator` which has too much permissions to only store images in the artifact registry.
+Also the default kubernetes namespace service account of openvalue-ops namespace is granted the cluster-admin role to be able to deploy applications in all namespaces.
+All done for the sake of simplicity.*

 ## Prerequisites
 - A Kubernetes cluster on Google Cloud Platform
 - Enable Artifact Registry on Google Cloud Platform and create a Docker registry